weewoo2636/window_function_exercise/README.md

 # window_function_exercise

-This is a repo to record the result SQL Window Function Exercise from this site: https://learnsql.com/blog/sql-window-functions-practice-exercises/#exercise-10-look-ahead-with-the-lead-function
+This is a repo to record the result of SQL Window Function Exercise from this site: https://learnsql.com/blog/sql-window-functions-practice-exercises/#exercise-10-look-ahead-with-the-lead-function

 ## Note